MerelyLogical/blog/pages/nas.md

 ```

 > ssh keys might be overkill on top of matching 192.168,
-> but I guess more security doesn't hurt
+> but I guess more security doesn't hurt.

 to SSH into server, either configure router DHCP so that the nas gets a fixed IP: